 ● Heading can be represented as an extra bold line

 ● A basic copy can be represented as horizontal lines

 ● Video can be represented as a horizontal box with a play button in the center.

 Landing page wireframe.
 The page features one primary image, heading, three video widgets.

 While it’s true that wireframes shouldn’t have any visual properties of a final design, still, it’s possible to use color to convey the meaning of some parts of your design.
 For example, using contrasting colors, it’s possible to focus user attention on some particular elements.

 Image: Jason Robb

-The major problem of wireframes is that they are static design artifact.
+The major problem of wireframes is that they are static design artifacts.
 Using wireframes, it might be hard to convey the meaning, especially if the screen is really complex.
 As a result, it might be tough for stakeholders/team members to understand how users suppose to interact with a screen.
 Designers shouldn’t let wireframes speak for themselves.
 They should provide annotations and notes in the wireframes to add clarity.

 To avoid caring for your paper wireframes from meeting to meeting, create a digital copy of the layouts using your smartphone.
 Simply take a shot of each wireframe and put them into the cloud.

 Don’t work in a silo.
 Remember that the best design decisions come from collective work.
 Thus, don’t be afraid to share your wireframes early and often to get feedback to get your next design decision.